atampy25/simple-mod-framework/docs/Special File Types.md

 ## material.json
 An RPKG tool material JSON.
 Replaces a game material.

+## clng.json
+A CLNG file obtained from Anthony Fuller's HMLanguages.
+Will be converted to a CLNG file and placed in the staging folder (overriding any existing game file).

+## ditl.json
+A DITL file obtained from Anthony Fuller's HMLanguages.
+Will be converted to a DITL file and placed in the staging folder (overriding any existing game file).

-## rtlv.json
+## dlge.json
-An RTLV file obtained from Anthony Fuller's HMLanguageTools.
-Will be converted to an RTLV file and placed in the staging folder (overriding any existing game file).
+A DLGE file obtained from Anthony Fuller's HMLanguages.
+Will be converted to a DLGE file and placed in the staging folder (overriding any existing game file).

 ## locr.json
-A LOCR file obtained from Anthony Fuller's HMLanguageTools.
+A LOCR file obtained from Anthony Fuller's HMLanguages.
 Will be converted to a LOCR file and placed in the staging folder (overriding any existing game file).

 For mod localisation, you should use the `localisation` key in the manifest; this filetype is useful in instances where it is necessary to completely override a localisation file or introduce a new localisation file.

+## rtlv.json
+An RTLV file obtained from Anthony Fuller's HMLanguages.
+Will be converted to an RTLV file and placed in the staging folder (overriding any existing game file).

 ## texture.tga
 **Note:** The filename matters for this special type.